 Sri Lanka standard time is 4 1/2 hours ahead of GMT in summer and 5 1/5 hours ahead of GMT in winter.

-If you can afford it and have limited time, we would recommend hiring a car with a driver as the best way to see the country.
+CAR AND DRIVER: If you can afford it and have limited time, we would recommend hiring a car with a driver as the best way to see the country.
 It's cheaper than hiring a self-drive car and the drivers usually arrange their own accommodation and food.
-Be warned: self-driving might seem appealing, but the Sri Lankan drivers' way of over-taking each other at break-neck speed on the very narrow roads can be hair-raising, to say the least - and then there are the sheer cliff drops to consider… Driving is generally slow, but the distances aren't huge.
-Traffic drives on the left.
+Enquire through Tailormade Tours.

-Rail travel is generally slower and more expensive than buses, but is far more comfortable.
+BY TRAIN: Rail travel is generally slower and more expensive than buses, but is far more comfortable.
 We'd recommend doing a train journey at some stage as they can be super scenic.
-There are old-fashioned but reasonably efficient trains connecting Colombo to all the main resorts in the west and south.
-It's a slow but interesting journey, with the track running right along the beach at times.
-The Colombo-Kandy journey is a fabulous route that continues up to the hill country.
 See Seat61 for more details.

 Ensure that your passport is valid for at least 6 months beyond the date of your arrival.
 A visa valid for 30 days is issued on arrival at no cost for visitors from most nations, including European countries, the USA, Canada, Japan, Australia and New Zealand.